 People come to the internet for answers to their questions and solutions to their problems without having to buy something—at least, not right away!
 To master search engine marketing best practices in 2022, you need to know that.

-You need to apply that to your content creation efforts, too!
-Such an idea is deeply embedded in the DNA of advertising.
+Apply this knowledge to your content creation efforts, too!
 As British advertising tycoon David Ogilvy once wrote:

 “The consumer isn’t a moron; she is your wife.
 You insult her intelligence if you assume that a mere slogan and a few vapid adjectives will persuade her to buy anything.
 She wants all the information you can give her.”